How I Keep An 8-Hour Sleep Amidst Busy Schedules

 When there is too much to do in a day, it can sometimes seem impossible to get 8 hours of sleep.
 However, getting enough sleep is vital for overall health.
 Lack of it can lead to fatigue, weight loss, and illness.
 Sometimes, a full night’s rest is still impossible, no matter how tired you are.

 The adverse effects continue over the course of a couple of weeks, and before you know it, you’re exhausted, irritable, and uninterested in anything.
-However, there is hope since there are plenty of ways you can improve, manage, and maximize your sleep.
+However, there is hope as there are plenty of ways you can improve, manage, and maximize your sleep.
+One of the most effective ones includes the use of certain strains of cannabis such as this fat bastard strain, which is known to be helpful in reducing anxiety and helping to promote restful sleep.
+There are more such ways and we are going to explore them further:

 Here are some helpful tips that can let you keep an 8-hour sleep amidst the busy schedules that we all lead in life: